![]() |

 inlinestatic |

-This static function returns the reactive I/O model.
+This static function returns whether the Reactor uses a non-blocking I/O model.

 | bool ts::Reactor::open | ( | ) |